Russia spy scandal '11th man' vanishes in Cyprus

 Much attention has been paid to Russian suspect Anna Chapman, 28, described as a flame-haired femme fatale in the tabloids and accused of using elaborate communication rituals to pass information to her Russian handler.

 Russian media have reported that Chapman is a young businesswoman who moved in the highest sections of society, the daughter of a former Russian ambassador to Kremlin and the ex-wife of a British executive of a French supermarket firm.

 "Everyone who knows Anna Chapman well are sure: She was a businesswoman and that was all.
 Developing new ideas, her own business was all that interested her in life," wrote popular news site lifenews.ru.

 The White House said Obama knew the FBI was closing in on the spies when he hosted Russian President Dmitry Medvedev at a summit three days before the arrests, although it appears he failed to mention it in their meetings.

-Medvedev has yet to comment on the scandal although strongman Prime Minister Vladimir Putin has criticised US law enforcement authorities, while saying he hoped the scandal would not harm ties.
+Medvedev has yet to comment on the scandal although strongman Prime Minister Vladimir Putin has criticised US law enforcement authorities "for letting themselves go" while also hoping the scandal will not harm ties.

 © 2010 AFP